ilya-zlobintsev/foobot2/web/src/pages/docs/commands.md

 The basic commands are self-explanatory, with the syntax being: **cmd add commandname commandaction**

-Command triggers allow you to fire the command when a certian phrase is used, not just when the command is explicitly called.
+Command triggers allow you to fire the command when a certain phrase is used, not just when the command is explicitly called.
 Triggers are fired if the message starts with the given phrase.
 Triggers are specified with a semicolon-separated list of words/phrases.
 For example:

 **cmd set_triggers mycommand hello1;hello2**